pescarolo27/Analyzing_Formatting_Sales_SQL/README.md

 - Find the top 5 products from each category based on highest total sales.
 - Calculate the quantity for orders with missing values in the `quantity` column by determining the unit price for each `product_id` using available order data, considering relevant pricing factors such as discount, market, or region.
 Then, use this unit price to estimate the missing quantity values.

+Note that the accompanying dataset was unable to be retrieved from the platform in which the project originated.

 -------------------------------------------------------------------------------------------------------------------------------

 Machine learning was not applied in this project.